 8. Ditch the cigarettes, real and electronic.

 Smoking and secondhand smoke are bad for your heart.
-If you smoke, quit, and avoid spending time around others who smoke as well.
+If you smoke, quit, and don't spend time around others who smoke as well.

-E-cigarettes, which have become a popular alternative to tobacco products, have both a good and a bad side, Lloyd-Jones says.
-"They don't contain the harmful chemicals in cigarette smoke, and they can help some people wean themselves off of smoking," he says.
+E-cigarettes are popular, but they’re not completely problem-free.
+"They don't contain the harmful chemicals in cigarette smoke, and they can help some people wean themselves off of smoking," Lloyd-Jones says.
 "But they still do contain nicotine, so your goal should be to quit completely, not just switch to a less toxic version."